Office for Victims of Crime, Office of Justice Programs, Justice.

 Overall, the comments were supportive of the direction taken by OVC in the proposed guidelines.
 Many respondents expressed appreciation for OVC's effort to provide structure and guidance to the field regarding funding available from the Emergency Reserve to support services and assistance to victims of terrorism or mass violence.
 Several respondents praised OVC for the flexibility built into the guidelines, including the application filing period and process, and timing for the different types of assistance.

 In response to the comments and the September 11, 2001 attacks on America, OVC has made several additional changes in the final Guidelines.
-OVC also has made formatting changes; added language to address property losses and damage and victim confidentiality and privacy; added definitions of “victim,” “national of the United States,” “grant,” “cooperative agreement,” “reimbursable agreement,” and “interagency agreement;” extended the period of time for accessing criminal justice support grants to up to 36 months; added a new subsection to address federal monitoring and oversight; simplified the application requirements; provided additional guidance regarding required program reporting; and provided specific application requirements by type of applicant agency.
+OVC Start Printed Page 4823also has made formatting changes; added language to address property losses and damage and victim confidentiality and privacy; added definitions of “victim,” “national of the United States,” “grant,” “cooperative agreement,” “reimbursable agreement,” and “interagency agreement;” extended the period of time for accessing criminal justice support grants to up to 36 months; added a new subsection to address federal monitoring and oversight; simplified the application requirements; provided additional guidance regarding required program reporting; and provided specific application requirements by type of applicant agency.
 The comments from the field address six specific areas of the Guidelines: Coordination, pre-crisis planning, mental health interventions, application process and funding, allowable activities, and definitions.
 The following is a summary of the comments and PVC's response.

 Coordination: Several of the respondents asked OVC to strengthen language recommending coordination among federal law enforcement and prosecution, state victim assistance administrators, and the state mental health community.
 In response, OVC added language to the “coordination of effort with other public and private entities” section of the final Guidelines recommending coordination among law enforcement, prosecution, state victim assistance and compensation programs, and the mental health community.
 In addition, we address this issue in the Introduction and Background section by adding a new subsection discussing pre-crisis planning.